-Home » Side Dishes » Roasted Honeynut squash with maple pecans
+Home » Fall » Roasted Honeynut squash with maple pecans

 Roasted Honeynut squash with maple pecans

-Roasted Honeynut squash topped with maple pecans is a delicious side dish that is perfect for your Thanksgiving table, but it is also easy enough for a weeknight meal.
+Roasted Honeynut squash topped with maple pecans is a delicious side dish that is perfect for your holiday table, but it is also easy enough for a weeknight meal.

 These tiny Honeynut squash pack a punch of flavor and nutrition – quite a bit more than their larger counterparts.
 The flesh is a deeper orange than butternut, indicating a higher level of beta carotene, making them more nutrient-dense.